pcmathias/MSACL-intermediate-R-course/README.md

 - Install the latest version of RStudio Desktop at https://www.rstudio.com/products/rstudio/download/#download
 - Open RStudio and confirm you are able to install packages by running `install.packages("tidyverse", dependencies = TRUE)`
 - Go to Github at https://github.com and sign up for an account (if you don't have one already)

+- Please make an effort to complete the following Introduction to GitHub: https://services.github.com/on-demand/intro-to-github/
 - Download this github repository as a zip file and install it on your computer (e.g. C:\Users\jdoe\Desktop\msacl2018)
 - Download the mock database files from ??? and put that folder within the downloaded respository (e.g. C:\Users\jdoe\Desktop\msacl2018\class_data)
 - Edit the .Rmd files for lessons 5, 6, and 10 so that